Python-Markdown/markdown/docs/extensions/api.md

 [Admonition]: https://python-markdown.github.io/extensions/admonition/
 [b4]: https://github.com/Python-Markdown/markdown/blob/master/markdown/extensions/admonition.py#L36

-### Treeprocessors {: #treeprocessors }
+### Tree processors {: #treeprocessors }

-Treeprocessors manipulate an ElementTree object after it has passed through the core BlockParser.
-This is where additional manipulation of the tree takes place.
-Additionally, the InlineProcessor is a Treeprocessor which steps through the tree and runs the Inline Patterns on the text of each Element in the tree.

-A Treeprocessor inherits from `markdown.treeprocessors.Treeprocessor`, over-ride the `run` method which takes one argument `root` (an ElementTree object) and either modifies that root element and returns `None` or returns a new ElementTree object.
+Tree processors manipulate the tree created by block processors.
+They can even create an entirely new ElementTree.
+This is an excellent place for creating summaries, adding collected references, or last minute adjustments.

+A tree processor inherits from `markdown.treeprocessors.Treeprocessor`.
+Note it is `Treeprocessor` not `TreeProcessor`.
+A tree processor must implement a `run` method which takes a single argument `root`, the current `ElementTree`.
+It may either return `None`, probably modifying `root`, or an entirely new `ElementTree` to replace the current tree.
+For efficiency, it is preferred to return `None` and modify the `root` in place.

+For specifics on manipulating the ElementTree, see [Working with the ElementTree][workingwithetree] below.

+#### Example

 A pseudo example: